-The admission quick check assessment is accomplished in a matter of a few minutes.
-After completion of the ABCDEs assessment, the comprehensive initial assessment begins.
-If at any phase during the admission quick check a component of the ABCDEs has not been stabilized and controlled, energy is focused first on resolving the abnormality before proceeding to the comprehensive admission assessment.
+The arrival quick check assessment is accomplished in a matter of a few minutes.
+After completion of the ABCDEs assessment, the comprehensive assessment begins.
+If at any phase during the arrival quick check a component of the ABCDEs has not been stabilized and controlled, energy is focused first on resolving the abnormality before proceeding to the comprehensive admission assessment.

-After the admission quick check assessment is complete, and if the patient requires no urgent intervention, there may now be time for a more thorough report from the healthcare providers transferring the patient to the ICU.
+After the arrival, quick check assessment is complete, and if the patient requires no urgent intervention, there may now be time for a more thorough report from the healthcare providers transferring the patient to the progressive care unit.
 It is important to note that handoffs with transitions of care are possible intervals when safety gaps may occur.
 Omission of pertinent information or miscommunication at this critical juncture can result in patient care errors.
-Use of a standardized handoff format, such as the SBAR format, can minimize the potential for miscommunication.
-Use the handoff as an opportunity to confirm observations such as dosage of infusing medications, abnormalities found on the quick check assessment, independent double check and confirmation of equipment settings, and any potential inconsistencies noted between your assessment and the prearrival report.
-It is easier to clarify questions while the transporters are still present if possible.
+Use of a standardized handoff format-such as the "SBAR" format which includes communication of the Situation, Background, Assessment, and Recommendations-can minimize the potential for miscommunication.
+Use the handoff as an opportunity to confirm your observations such as dosage of infusing medications, abnormalities found on the quick check assessment, and any potential inconsistencies noted between your assessment and the prearrival report.
+It is easier to clarify questions while the transporters are still present, if possible.

 This may also be an opportunity for introductory interactions with family members or friends, if present.
 Introduce yourself, offer reassurance, and confirm the intention to give the patient the best care possible (Table 1-5).
-If feasible, allow them to briefly see the patient.
-If this is not feasible, give them an approximate time frame when they can expect to
+If feasible, allow them to stay with the patient in the room during the arrival process.
+If this is not possible, give them an approximate time frame when they can expect to receive an update from you on the patient's condition.
+Have another member of the healthcare team escort them to the appropriate waiting area.